borntofrappe/flutter-dev/material_design/README.md

 const double _kFlingVelocity = 2.0;
 ```

-In the stateful widget create a controller managing its existance with the initState and dispose lifecycle methods.
+In the stateful widget create a controller managing its existence with the `initState` and `dispose` lifecycle methods.

 ```dart
 late AnimationController _controller;
 ```

-With dispose dispose of the resources allocated to the same entity.
+With `dispose` free the resources allocated to the same entity.

 ```dart
 @override